maxoys45/MousTask2/README.md

 ## Task:
 - We would like you to write the HTML and CSS to replicate the device picker design attached *(ignore the Mous website in the background, it's just a placeholder)*.
-- You're encouraged to use SCSS instead of flat CSS.
+- You're encouraged to use SCSS instead of CSS.
 - Provide a Github link with a live URL.

 ## Bonus points: